If you’ve decided this is the year you’ll replace your home furnace, begin your research now so your new system is in place in time for winter.

 Add UV Lighting to Eliminate Bacteria

-Adding UV (ultraviolet) lights to work with your HVAC system can eliminate harmful bacteria, mold and other microogranisms during the system’s operation process.
+Adding UV (ultraviolet) lights to work with your HVAC system can eliminate harmful bacteria, mold, and other micro-organisms during the system’s operation process.

 They can reduce indoor air pollution and essentially “clean” the air as it moves through your system.